Jeferson-Peter/cloakdata/README.md

 ## ⚙️ How it works

 1. Load your dataset into a Polars `DataFrame`.
-2. Define anonymization rules in a simple JSON/YAML config.
+2. Define anonymization rules in a simple JSON config.
 3. Call `anonymize(df, config)` → get a safe anonymized DataFrame.

 ---